 - Gag Penis: Midori has "one fit for a king" as per canon.
-Everyone commented on how gigantic it is when Naofumi revealed it to get Motoyasu to stop hitting on Midori once for all.
+Everyone commented on how gigantic it is when Naofumi revealed it to get Motoyasu to stop hitting on Midori once and for all.

 - Transgender: Midori is a male Filorial that identifies as female.

 The Water Dragon Priestess

 A large, Orca type Demihuman.
 She hails from the same village as Keel and Raphtalia, but was away when the First Wave manifested right beside it.
 She is one of the older, more mature slaves that Naofumi has.
 She also likes to drink.
 She joins Naofumi's party shortly after reuniting with Raphtalia.

 - Adaptational Early Appearance: She is one of the slaves that Shirou bought en masse from the East Gate Colosseum and promptly released.
 This allowed her to look for her village's survivors and finally reunite with Raphtalia in Chapter 33.

 - Hard-Drinking Party Girl: She loves to drink.
 In fact, its a part of her criteria for marriage.

 - She's proficient in both casting magic and fighting.
 She also knows Choral Magic - a high-level and exclusive type of magic.

 - She is also proficient in fighting and using both conventional and earth pulse magic.

 - Secret Keeper: Is the only member of Naofumi's party to actually know that the Mercenary Saint and the Sword Hero are the same person.